• Skip to primary navigation

 Tips for serving tacos in a bag

-• Set out some taco toppings like lettuce, tomato, sour cream, guacamole, and some more cheese of course.
+• Set out your favorite taco toppings like lettuce, tomato, sour cream, guacamole, jalapenos, diced red onion, and some more cheese of course.

 • Go ahead and set this taco bar style so that everyone can make their own and add what they like.